 - Double-click the file (or folder) within.
 You should be queried for the password.

 - Enter the password.
-A correct password should open the document, and an incorrect password should fail to open the document.
+A correct password will open the document.